nipunaruwan/INP_chatSystem/README.md

 # INP_chatSystem
-using java client and server👁️ using client server architecture
+using java client and server👁️ and using client server architecture
 <h1>technologies-java,javafx,socket programming</h1>